khushishelat/WHOOP-mcp-parallel/README.md

 - `get_sports_mapping` - Get a mapping of sport IDs from your workout history
 - `search_whoop_sports` - Search for information about specific sports

+## Features

-## Dynamic Sport Discovery
+### Dynamic Sport Discovery

-The latest version dynamically discovers sport information:
+The application dynamically discovers sport information:

 - Sport IDs are automatically captured from your workout history
-- The plugin builds a mapping of known sport IDs as you use it
+- The app builds a mapping of known sport IDs as you use it
 - Use `get_sports_mapping` to see all sport IDs found in your workout history
 - Use `search_whoop_sports` to search for information about specific sports

-## Enhanced Display
+### Enhanced Display

-The latest version includes human-readable information instead of just IDs:
+Includes human-readable information instead of just IDs:

 - Sport names based on discovered sport IDs
 - Friendly dates and times